SeaCrow-Books/documentation/Publishing/Books/Sarah Rosewood/Undercover Obsessions/Book 2 - The Hideout/Version 1/32-chapter.md

 I know that after everything I should want Rico dead, but I am glad he survived.

-"So, no matter which way you cut it, you are well… fucked.”
+"No matter which way you cut it, you are well… fucked.”
 I start to speak but no words come out.
 “So," Harrison says.
 "I think you need to listen carefully.
 The question isn't if you are fucked or not, this deal I am offering gives you a chance to decide just how fucked you are.”

 I let my shoulders slump, defeated.
 He's right.
 If he's telling the truth, they have everything they need to convict me.
 Rico knows where all the bodies are buried, literally.
 “Ok, what are you planning?”